 W1 the activities of the male reproductive system, knows the species differences.
-He knows the etiology, pathogenesis and clinical symptoms of diseases of the reproductive system in individuals animal species: bull and other ruminants, stallion, boar, dog, cat, rooster.
+He knows the etiology, pathogenesis and clinical symptoms of diseases of the reproductive system in individuals animal species: bull and other ruminants, stallion, boar dog.
 He knows the rules of therapeutic procedures.
 O.W4 written exam, test W2 the mechanisms of the pathology of the reproductive system in individual species of animals.
 B.W2 written exam, test W3 the principles of conducting a clinical examination and monitoring the health and pathology of the sexual organ of male domesticated animals, some wild, dealing with reproductive disorders.
 B.W5 written exam, test W4 the assumptions of the selection of animals for mating, the methods of fertilization and biotechnology of reproduction as well as breeding selection in individual species of animals in including wild lab.
 Biotechnics used in bird reproduction.
-B.W12 written exam, test W5 etiology, pathogenesis and clinical symptoms of andrological diseases occurring in individual animal species (bull, stallion, boar, ram, goat, tomcat, male dog, cat, rooster) and the principles of therapeutic management O.W3 written exam Skills - S tudent can: U1 carry out a clinical examination of the animal in accordance with the principles of medical practice.
+B.W12 written exam, test Skills - Student can: U1 carry out a clinical examination of the animal in accordance with the principles of medical practice.
 0.U1 active participation, test, performing tasks U2 analyze and interpret clinical symptoms, pathological changes as well as the results of laboratory and additional tests, formulate the diagnosis of the disease state, including differential diagnosis, and undertake therapeutic or prophylactic measures.
 O.U2 active participation, test, performing tasks U3 collect and preserve samples for semen analysis, obtain male gametes and perform laboratory tests and additional examinations, analyze and interpret the results of research to assess the state of physiology and pathology of the genital organ.
-B.U7 active participation, test, performing tasks U4 collect and secure test specimens from male animals and perform standard laboratory tests, and properly analyze and interpret laboratory test results B.U6 active participation, test, performing tasks Social co ompetences - Student is ready to: K1 showing responsibility for decisions made towards people, animals and the natural environment.
+B.U7 active participation, test, performing tasks Social c ompetences - Student is ready to: K1 showing responsibility for decisions made towards people, animals and the natural environment.
 O.K1 observation of student's work, active participation K2 presenting an attitude consistent with ethical principles and taking actions based on the code of ethics in professional practice and showing tolerance for attitudes and behaviors resulting from different social and cultural conditions.
 O.K2 observation of student's work, active participation K3 cooperation with representatives of other professions in the field of public health protection.
 O.K11 observation of student's work, active participation